wp-plugins/xili-language/readme.txt

 = NEW Version 2.5.0 =
 * Last Updated 2012-04-15
 * The new design benefits from the gains of the concept of xili-dictionary 2.0.
-A new metabox now contains the list of (now and future linked translated posts).
+A new metabox now contains the list of (now and future) linked translated posts.
 * This box replaces the previous two metaboxes designed at the origin of xili-language.
 For more info, visit the [wiki website](http://wiki.xiligroup.org).